 The Article Claims: “There is no system in place to notify consumers in the United States if any of these formulas are recalled.”

 The responses from all vendors they asked was uniformly that they all have personal, direct relationships with the manufacturers of these formulas, and would be immediately informed if any recalls happen.
+The vendors would then inform customers directly via email and phone.
 The community as a whole also regularly monitors news feeds from European formula brands and is in frequent direct contact with them to ask questions.

 The Bottom Line: Parents would very quickly find out from their vendors if any European formulas were ever recalled.